 CX 500/650 and GL500/700 TAI Ignitions

-There is now a version 4 model for the TAI bikes – ie CX eurosport 500/650 and GLs 500 and 600 – as well as any othe TAI CX.
+There is now a version 4 model for the TAI bikes – ie CX eurosport 500/650 and GLs 500 and 600 – as well as any other TAI CX.

-This is the general HALL multibike module – but using a hall plate to fit the TAI back cover –
+This uses the general HALL multibike module – but using a hall plate to fit the TAI back cover

-This is the prefered option – unless you specifically need the dual CDI / TAI capability – in which coase you would choos the V3 detatiled here – otherwise please go to the V4 version by clicking HERE
+This is the prefered option – unless you specifically need the dual CDI / TAI capability.

 This started with the development of the CDI ignition replacement.
 For the history on that see here.